The Liberation of Theology: Main thesis

 A primary reality to which Juan Luis Segundo responds is the fact that liberation theology, like any theological movement in its developmental stages, performs theological work in traditional ways: by looking to the biblical and dogmatic traditions.
 Segundo explains that liberation theology performed its theologizing while "feeling a responsibility towards both the problems of real life and the canons of worldwide theology".
 However, it did theology in the only way it knew how, with the “means at its disposal”.
-While liberation theology did not adopt the learned style of academic theology and conform to its standards of detail and form in presentation, it also did not theologiae in an aggressive, abrupt, way in order “to meet some inescapable pragmatic necessity”.
+While liberation theology did not adopt the learned style of academic theology and conform to its standards of detail and form in presentation, it also did not do theology in an aggressive, abrupt, way in order “to meet some inescapable pragmatic necessity”.
 In other words, Segundo sees a need for a critical evaluation of theological methodology and seeks to aggressively attack all the inconsistencies and contradictions that fill the myriad sociological and theological understandings of the world.
 Segundo is not interested in the content of liberation theology as much as he is trying to think about “the method used to theologize in the face of our real-life situation”.
 Segundo is primarily concerned with the liberation of the theological process, and notices a problem with the way theology is done that constricts liberation theology from flourishing in Latin America.